icco/nanowrimo/2013/novel.md

 Somewhere, up above the fog, a cargo door opened.
 Men watched as  a large sideways dropped through the door and then started a propeller on its roof, slowly moving through the night sky towards the fields of grey below.

 ## Chapter 3
+> "I heard an airplane passing overhead.
+I wished I was on it." -- Charles Bukowski

 After about thirty minutes, Bridge heard the whirring noise of spinning blades cutting through the thick fog and the flash of a diffused green light as the egg sat down next to the post.